The God Stealer: Character description

 The main characters in "The God Stealer" are Philip Latak and Sam Cristie.
 Philip, also known as Ip-pig, is an Ifugao who became a Christian and lived in Manila.
 By becoming a city dweller, Philip became less sentimental with his cultural identity, beliefs, and customs.
 His name was derived from the word Philippines.
 On the other hand, Sam Christie was an American who wanted to view the rice terraces of Ifugao.
-He was also interested in purchasing an original figurine of an Ifugao God.
+He was also interested in purchasing an original figurine of an Ifugao god.
 His name was derived from Uncle Sam, a representation of the United States.
-Philip and Sam were co-workers.[4].
+Philip and Sam were co-workers.

 Summary

 Philip and Sam went to Baguio City.
 During a feast honoring Philip for his return, Philip and Sam were irritated because of the unwillingness of the Ifugao people to sell any Ifugao statue.
-Philip plans to steal his grandfather's god in return for the salary raise given to him by Americans.
+Philip plans to steal his grandfather's idol of a god in return for the salary raise given to him by Americans.